nussjustin/feature/README.md

 Instead of manually checking the flag state, a [Case](https://pkg.go.dev/github.com/nussjustin/feature#Case) can be used to abstract the switch.

-In addition to abstracting the condition, a `Case` will automatically create OpenTelemetry spans which can be used to more easily observe the effect of switching code paths without having to write custom instrumentation.
+In addition to abstracting the condition, a `Case` also makes it possible to trace the decision making and results of the called function.

 There are 2 ways to obtain a `Case`: